-Twenty internet service providers have committed to offering high-speed internet access for no more than $30 a month to all U.S. households eligible for the federal government’s $14.2 billion Affordable Connectivity Program (ACP).
+Twenty internet service providers are offering high-speed internet access for no more than $30 a month to all U.S. households eligible for the federal government’s $14.2 billion Affordable Connectivity Program (ACP).

-More than 11.8 million households are already enrolled in the program, which replaced 2021’s temporary, pandemic-inspired Emergency Broadband Benefit Program.
+The program, which replaced 2021’s temporary, pandemic-inspired Emergency Broadband Benefit Program, had nearly 13.9 million households participating as of Sept.
+19, an increase of more than 50 percent since early January.
 The rate is specifically offered for ACP enrollees, who qualify because of their lower household income.

 “The need for high-speed internet is a little bit like it probably used to be like my grandfather talked about the need to have a telephone,” President Joe Biden said May 9 at a White House ceremony.
 “It’s pretty consequential.
 High-speed internet is not a luxury any longer.
 It’s a necessity."

 Nearly 40 percent of the households in America qualify for the $30-a-month credit, which means “most folks will get on for nothing,” the president said.
-Among the 20 providers that have committed to offer all ACP-eligible families at least one high-speed plan for $30 a month or less are both huge carriers, including AT&T, Comcast, Cox Communications and Verizon (Fios only), and smaller providers, including IdeaTek in Kansas and Jackson Energy Authority in Tennessee.
+Among the 20 providers that are offering all ACP-eligible families at least one high-speed plan for $30 a month or less are both huge carriers, including AT&T, Comcast, Cox Communications and Verizon (Fios only), and smaller providers, including IdeaTek in Kansas and Jackson Energy Authority in Tennessee.

 Internet speeds at that price must be at least 100 megabits per second (Mbps) where a company’s infrastructure supports it.
 That’s fast enough for a family of four to work from home, browse the web and stream high-definition video, the administration says.